ldstep/ldstephensnet/content/notes.md

 ---

+July 28, 2025, at 2:52:04 PM

+MarkEdit received an update today, which referenced some additional themes.
+I experimented with a few, but it took me some time to figure out how to use them.
+Interestingly, adding one of them didn’t add it to the list of themes in MarkEdit Settings.
+Instead, it’s an extension that allows for editor customization and overrides the built-in themes.

+---

 July 28, 2025, at 11:16:42 AM

 Done with iA Writer again.
 Note to self, stop trying to like it!